Is your anxiety considered normal, or is it more serious? this article includes tips and ideas on how to help get rid of, or reduce mild anxiety.

 Social Anxiety – avoiding people and social situations to avoid being judged, thought negatively of or avoid social embarrassment in some way.
 A possible negative side to this is that it can result in social isolation.

-Obsessive Compulsive Disorder – common compulsions people have would be constantly checking things over and over, for example if the door is locked or the gas is turned off.
+Obsessive Compulsive Disorder – suffering from common compulsions such as, constantly checking things over and over, for example if the door is locked or the gas/electric is turned off.
 Constantly checking things over and over again can really become troublesome, stressful and time consuming.

 Panic Disorder – an individual fears panic attacks, believing they could do serious harm to them.
 They may avoid people and situations to avoid or reduce the risk of having a panic attack.
 Obviously this can be very limiting to a person’s life.

 Post Traumatic Stress – this is when a person has suffered or witnessed a serious or life endangering event.
-The person may suffer from flash backs of the event triggered by normal everyday things, they may believe currently their life is in danger when it is not.
+The person may suffer from flash backs of the event triggered by normal everyday things.
+They may believe their life is in danger when it is not.
 This could lead to serious mental problems without the help from a professional.

-Generalized Anxiety Disorder – generally just worrying about anything and everything, they may constantly feel nervous and they may struggle to relax.
-It may also effect a person’s concentration as well as their appetite and their sleeping habits.
+Generalized Anxiety Disorder – generally just worrying about anything and everything, they may constantly feel nervous, and generally struggle to relax.
+It may also effect a person’s concentration as well as their appetite and sleeping habits.

 The cause of these disorders

-It’s believed that any one or a combination of the following factors can result in developing these disorders.
-Inherited genetics, over active parts of the brain, brain chemical imbalances, past stressful or traumatic events, drugs and alcohol abuse and long term health conditions.
+It’s believed that any one of or a combination of the following factors can result in developing these disorders.
+Inherited genetics, over active parts of the brain, brain chemical imbalances, past stressful or traumatic events, learned behaviors, drugs and alcohol abuse and long term health conditions.

 Tips to help get rid of mild anxiety problems